 The purpose of the Compensation and Benefits Committee (the “Committee”) of the Board of Directors (the “Board”) of Arconic Corporation (the “Company”) is to assist the Board with its responsibilities related to (i) evaluating and approving the Company’s compensation and salaried benefit plans, policies and programs, including those primarily applicable to the Company’s executive officers; and (ii) the oversight of the Company’s talent management strategies.
 The term “executive officers” shall refer to (i) those officers satisfying the definition of such term in Rule 3b-7 under the Securities Exchange Act of 1934, as amended, and (ii) any other officers of the Company who report directly to the Chief Executive Officer).

-The Committee shall consist of no fewer than three members, the exact number to be determined from time to time by the Board.
+The Committee shall consist of at least three directors, the exact number to be determined from time to time by the Board.

-The members of the Committee shall be appointed by a majority vote of the Board from among its members based on the recommendations of the Governance and Nominating Committee and shall serve until such member’s successor is duly appointed and qualified or until such member’s resignation or removal by a majority vote of the Board.
+The members of the Committee shall be appointed by the Board from among its members based on the recommendations of the Governance and Nominating Committee and shall serve until their successors are duly appointed and qualified or until their resignation or removal by a majority vote of the Board.

 Authority and Responsibilities